 South San Juan Wilderness Trek

 The South San Juan Wilderness Trek is a two week backpacking trip for high school students to one of the most pristine wilderness areas in the United States: near Pagosa Springs along the Continental Divide in Southwest Colorado.
 Through a partnership with Step Outdoors, the U.S. Forest Service, and local nonprofits, Linn County Conservation is able to offer this opportunity.
 Students who meet application guidelines and are accepted take part in this trip which typically takes place in July.
 Although no camping or backpacking experience needed.
 Class size is limited.

-Provide safe, equitable access to a backcountry wilderness experience that develops outdoor leadership and recreation skills in Linn County Youth.
+Provide safe, equitable access to a backcountry wilderness experience that develops outdoor leadership and recreation skills for Linn County Youth.